docker/docs/datacenter/ucp/2.0/guides/high-availability/index.md

 ---
-title: Set up high availability
 description: Docker Universal Control plane has support for high availability.
 Learn how to set up your installation to ensure it tolerates failures.
-keywords:
-- docker, ucp, high-availability, replica
+keywords: docker, ucp, high-availability, replica
+title: Set up high availability
 ---

 Docker Universal Control Plane is designed for high availability (HA).
 You can